shekhar-shubhendu/supply-chain/README.md

 4. Open a new terminal and start IPFS daemon with `ipfs daemon`
 5. Now from inside the project directory run `node src/ipfs.js`.
 This will start a ipfs file upload server on port 4201.
-6. Start testrpc in new terminal.
+6. Start testrpc in new terminal with `testrpc`.
 7. From inside the project directory run `truffle compile` to compile your contracts
 8. And `truffle migrate` to deploy those contracts to the network
 9. Now finally, start the project with `ng serve`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.